Coronavirus: Help if you’re self-employed

 If you've been self-employed since April 2019 you may be eligible for the fourth and fifth grant announced on 3 March 2021.

 If you were self-employed before April 2019 you may have received grants already.
 You'll also be eligible for the fourth and fifth grants announced on 3 March 2021.

 The package in a nutshell

-Anyone who earns up to £50,000 a year can apply.
+If more than half of your income comes from self-employment and you earn up to £50,000 a year from this then you can apply.
 HMRC will ask you for information about your profits over the past three years.
 This is so they can work out your average monthly profit.

 Compare business insurance